Teaching Numbers & Counting to Preschoolers (Singapore)

 4. Dice Games

-Simple dice games naturally incorporate counting, number recognition, and basic addition:
+Simple dice games naturally bring in counting, number recognition, and basic addition:

-- Roll and count: Roll a die, count out that many objects (blocks, snacks, stickers)
+- Roll and count: Roll a die, count out that many objects (blocks, cereal pieces, stickers)

-- Roll and move: Board games like Snakes and Ladders require counting spaces
+- Roll and move: Board games like Snakes and Ladders need counting spaces — we play this almost every weekend

-- Two dice addition: Roll two dice and add the dots (for K2 children ready for addition)
+- Two dice addition: Roll two dice and add the dots (great for K2 children ready for addition)

 5. Cooking Together